Ferks-FK/ControlPanel-Installer/README.md

 ## Firewall setup

 The installation scripts can install and configure a firewall for you.
 The script will ask whether you want this or not.
 It is highly recommended to opt-in for the automatic firewall setup.
-[SOON]

 ## Wiki Link
 [Wiki](https://github.com/Ferks-FK/ControlPanel.gg-Installer/wiki/Wiki)